mikegagnon/zbg-doc/doc/main.md

 ~hd-terms
 ## A note on terminology
-For the sake of brevity, throughout the rest of this document the term *high-density attack* refers to *work-based high-density attack*, since Zen Beer Garden only defends against work-based high-density attacks.
+For the sake of brevity, throughout the rest of this document, unless specified otherwise, the term *high-density attack* refers to *work-based high-density cyber attack*.

+Zen Beer Garden only defends against work-based attacks.

+Our experimental implementation, ZBG, only defends against work-based cyber attacks.

 ~hd-asym
 ## Small forces defeat larger forces